 Proverbs about speech and speaking: In the English language, proverbs are brief and straightforward sayings that offer wisdom or advice.
 Whether we are delivering a speech, engaging in a conversation, or simply reflecting on life, proverbs serve as powerful tools for communication and understanding.
-For instance: “People who live in glass houses shouldn’t throw stones.” which means comparing people’s faults to glasshouses.
+For instance, “People who live in glass houses shouldn’t throw stones.” which compares people’s faults to fragile glasshouses.
 In this context, throwing stones refers to highlighting the flaws of others.
-Consequently, it suggests that those who have their imperfections should not criticize others for the same faults.
-In this blog, students will get to know how these timeless bits of wisdom can guide you in your everyday lives.
+Consequently, it suggests that those who have their imperfections should not criticise others for the same faults.
+In this blog, you will get to know how these timeless bits of wisdom can guide you in everyday life.

 9+ Proverbs for Speech